erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 - Release consistency is a memory consistency model that distinguishes between synchronization and data accesses.
 - Every critical section consists of acquire, data accesses governed by the lock, and release.
 - Coherence actions prior to the release operation by P1 have to be complete before P2 acquires the same lock.
-- Barrier synchronization can also be mapped to acquire and release.
+- **Barrier synchronization can also be mapped** to acquire and release.

 ####  RC Memory Model

 <img src="https://i.imgur.com/ym1Xrc4.png" style="width: 800px" />

-- It initiates coherence actions corresponding to normal data accesses but doesn't block the processors.
+- It initiates coherence actions corresponding to normal data accesses, but doesn't block the processors.
-- It only takes coherence action when a release synchronization operation is encountered.
+- It **only takes coherence action when a release synchronization operation** is encountered.

 ### Distributed Shared Memory Example